pgEspiritu/100DaysDevOpsChallenge/Task-16.md

 ```bash
 sudo systemctl status nginx
 ```
-> now, we cab see that nginx is active
+> now, we can see that nginx is active

 ---